phreeza/manuscript_axon_potentials/doc/manuscript.md

 ephaptic interaction.
 Their approach centers on dendrites and is not directly transferable, but it seems possible that a similar mechanism might arise in the barn owl NL based on axonal EFPs.

+Synaptic EFP sources also require a spatial separation of currents, which is hard to achieve in NL because of the symmetrical arrangement of synapses on the spherical NL cell bodies [@carr90], meaning that synaptic sources can also not explain a dipolar EFP, and are thus expected to contribute little to the EFP.

 The key assumption underlying our modeling of axonal geometries is that there